 This overview shows you all differences found between the spreadsheets, you can filter, change the view, and see more details for each difference.

 The worksheet overview shows you which worksheets have been deleted, moved, inserted, hidden, renamed, and protected.
-You can also see where the changes in your spreadsheet took place, specifically which sheets have been changed in which ways.
+You can also see where the changes in your spreadsheet took place, specifically which sheets have been changed and in which ways.
 This lets you zoom in specifically on the worksheets where the differences were found.

 The all differences overview shows you all the differences found between the two versions of the spreadsheet.
 At the end of each differences you can see how many cells were directly affected by this difference, whether it was a insertion, edit, or deletion.
 You can adjust this list with a variety of filters.